youxiaojie/ixo-usb-jtag/README.txt

 hw_basic.c and adapt the definitions and ProgIO_Init() in it to your needs.
 The file hw_saxo_l is even simpler to adapt if you want only JTAG and no AS/PS mode.
 If your signals are not on bit-addressable I/Os (that is, you're using port E), you could base your adaptation on the slower hw_xpcu_i.c.
-You may specify the name of your adapted hardware-specific file when "make"ing, e.g.:

-  make HARDWARE=hw_saxo_l

 The USB identification data (vendor/product ID, strings, ...) can be modified in dscr.a51.
 The firmware emulates the 128 byte EEPROM that usually holds